Pramodr677/testingrole/nginxtool/Readme.md

 Nginx Setup
 =========

-This role is to install cassandra and setup cluster
+This role is to install Nginx and perform reverse proxy ,load balancing

 Requirements
 ------------